How to claim benefits

 Benefit entitlements

-You can check whether you are likely to qualify for benefits incuding Housing Benefit and Council Tax Support by visiting Benefit calculators.
+You can check whether you are likely to qualify for benefits including Housing Benefit and Council Tax Support by visiting Benefit calculators.

 Special rules